 Do both students and instructional staff have enough time and resources to achieve a learning objective?

-Is the educational outcome difficult enough for the subject matter and student’s level of understanding?
+Is the educational outcome challenging enough for the subject matter and the student’s level of understanding?

 Can students clearly understand what professors expect of them and the objective of the assignment?